-The phrase “unity in diversity” represents wholeness in difference.
-Unity in diversity can exist when there is respect and integrity.
+The phrase “unity in diversity” represents wholeness indifference.
+Unity in diversity can exist when there are respect and integrity.
 According to Steven Covey (1991), “Strength lies in differences, not similarities.”

 Creating a classroom that is unified and diverse begins with the teacher.
 A word of advice that my mother has said and still says to me when I voice concern about people or situations comes from Proverbs 4:23.